SoftwareAG/OAuth_Custom_Rest_Connector/README.md

     without using the default oauth account management and how to configure keycloak server with client_credentials.

 # Use-case
 If you are integrating with Custom Cloud Rest Application and if the OAUTH Provider for your custom application generates token with considerably small expiry and there is a need to generate the access token for every session (or service execution) instead of refreshing token on expiry, as refresh on expiry on each new session (service invocation) will be expensive.
-In such cases we will need to create a Cloud Integration to get the access token instead of using default OAuth Account management of the connector.
+In such cases we will need to create a connector or Cloud Integration (Flowservice) to get the access token instead of using default OAuth Account management of the connector.

 ![](./images/usecase.png)